Unity Cup Scenario

 Basic information

-Aoharu Hai (Aoharu Cup, also called Aoharu League in-game) is an Uma Musume scenario released on August 30, 2021.
+Unity Cup (also called Aoharu Hai outside of the Global server) is an Uma Musume career scenario released on November 6, 2025 (August 30, 2021 on JP).
 After URA Finals, it's the second permanent scenario added to the game.

-As it builds on many of the mechanics from the first scenario, this article assumes you know the basics of playing the game.
+As it builds on many of the mechanics from URA Finals, this article assumes you know the basics of playing the game.
 If you do not, please read the Beginner's Guide beforehand.

-Unlike the URA Finals, where you only focus on training one character, Aoharu Hai focuses heavily on team tournaments instead.
-So your main character will not be the only one you'll be cheering on during the races!
+Unlike the URA Finals, where you only focus on training one character, the Unity Cup focuses heavily on team tournaments instead.
+So your trainee won't be the only one you'll be cheering on!

-Aoharu Hai can be selected in the main training menu, before choosing the trained uma.
-You can switch freely between Aoharu Hai and URA Finals before every training session.
+Unity Cup can be selected in the main Career menu, before choosing your trainee.
+You can switch freely between Unity Cup and URA Finals before every training session.

 New Story Characters

-In the final Aoharu Hai race, you will compete against your rival team called First, which was founded by the acting chairman, Riko Kashimoto (Romi Park).
+In the final Unity Cup race, you will compete against your rival team called First, which was founded by the acting chairman, Riko Kashimoto (Romi Park).

-Her team will consist of Uma Musume original characters, and two of these have already been revealed - Little Cocon (Saho Shirasu, on the left) and Bitter Glasse (Aino Shimada, on the right).
+Her team will consist of Uma Musume original characters, including Little Cocon (Saho Shirasu, on the left) and Bitter Glasse (Aino Shimada, on the right).

-For the most part, you can think of Aoharu Hai as URA Finals with an extra sprinkle on top.
-The schedule is mostly the same, as are objectives and optional races, and you will even still run in the three URA Finals races at the end of the run.
+For the most part, you can think of Unity Cup as URA Finals with an extra sprinkle on top.
+The schedule is mostly the same, as are objectives and optional races, and you will even do the three Finals races at the end of the career.

-There are new mechanics added to this mode though, and basically all of them revolve around team racing, more specifically to the Aoharu Hai.
+There are new mechanics added to this mode though, and basically all of them revolve around team racing, more specifically to the Unity Cup.

-Aoharu Hai is a team competition that will happen once every six months of a training run.
-It's very similar to the Team Stadium, and you will be doing five races in each of the tournaments.
-Thus, it will be important to pay attention not only to your main character but to the entire team.
+Unity Cup is a team competition that will happen once every six months of a career.
+It's very similar to the Team Trials, and you will be doing five races in each of the tournaments.
+It's important to pay attention not only to your main character but to the entire team.

-Do note however that Aoharu Hai takes slightly longer on average, which is likely to make the URA scenario a better choice for inheritance or fan farming.
+Unity Cup will be your Career mode of choices for aces.
+However, it takes slightly longer on average, which can sometimes make URA Finals a better choice for inheritance or fan farming.

-As you probably know, the URA Scenario has its very own (and very strong) race factor that can be randomly obtained after winning the finals, giving speed and stamina on successful inheritance.
+As you probably know, the URA Scenario has its very own (and very strong) race spark that can be randomly obtained after winning the finals, giving speed and stamina on successful inheritance.

-The Aoharu Hai Scenario also has its own factor, called アオハル杯シナリオ (Aoharu Hai Scenario), which grants extra power and wisdom.
+The Unity Cup Scenario also has its own spark, called simply Unity Cup (アオハル杯シナリオ), which grants extra power and wisdom.

 Stat Caps